clambin/traefik-simple-auth/README.md

 A simple, up-to-date, re-implementation of traefik-forward-auth.

-## ⚠️ Breaking change in v0.10.0
+## ⚠️ Breaking change in v0.11.0
-v0.10.0 uses JWT tokens as user authentication mechanism, which is not backward compatible with previous releases.
-Users are advised to log out before upgrading to minimize impact.
+v0.11.0 once supports one domain.
+The command line argument `-domains` is replaced by `-domain`.
+To support multiple domains, run one instance of traefik-simple-auth per domain.

 ## Contents